FindMySchool LogoFindMySchool

 Art and music are taught as subjects to all pupils, not integrated into topic work.
 The school particularly values the visual arts: the Ofsted report specifically highlighted the sequenced approach to teaching art around essential techniques and notable artists.
 Pupils engage with real artists' work, practise techniques systematically, and create final outcomes with intention.
 This approach differs from schools where art is topic-driven and less structured.

-The last distance offered was 0.361 miles in 2024, reflecting the school's desirability and the tightness of the catchment.
+Refreshed last-distance figures are not included in the fact pack.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Admissions follow the standard Church of England voluntary aided criteria: looked-after children first, then children of Christian faith (with evidence of church attendance, typically through the school's supplementary form), then siblings of current pupils, then distance from school.
 A small percentage of places may go to children of other faiths or no faith if spaces remain after these criteria are met.